Corporate average fuel economy: Updates under Biden administration

 Upon taking office, the administration of President Biden stated an intention to set new fuel efficiency standards.
 In August 2021 NHTSA released its Notice of Proposed Rulemaking offering new standards for the 2024–2026 model years.

 The final rule covering the 2024–2026 model years was signed on March 31, 2022.
 Fuel economy targets for cars and light trucks each increase 8 percent for 2024 MY, 8 percent for 2025 MY, and 10 percent for 2026 MY.
 NHTSA projects that the updated targets lead to an industry-wide average of 49 MPG by the 2026 model year given a fleet mix of 48 percent passenger cars and 52 percent light trucks.
 Additionally, since by law, the minimum domestic passenger car standard (MDPCS) is "92 percent of the average fuel economy projected by the Secretary for the combined domestic and non-domestic passenger automobile fleets," they are also updated.
 However, NHTSA is retaining a "1.9 percent offset" to the MDPCS because of past undercompliance with the standard, keeping a roll back of the Trump administration.

+On July 28, 2023 NHTSA proposed new fuel economy targets for light-duty vehicles for the 2027—2031 model years, as well as heavy-duty trucks and vans for the 2030—2035 model years.
+The preferred alternative calls for 2 percent annual increases for cars, 4 percent for light trucks, and 10 percent for heavy-duty trucks and vans, among other regulatory changes.

+Effective elimination in 2025 budget bill

+In the One Big Beautiful Bill Act signed by President Trump on July 4, 2025, fines for missing CAFE standards were eliminated, effectively mooting the standards.

 Active debate

-There continues to be an active debate on the safety, costs, and impact of the CAFE program.
+There has been debate on the safety, costs, and impact of the CAFE program.